 Digital certificates were developed for a reason: to validate online environments and support legitimate commerce and transactions.
 Whether it is Transport Layer Security (TLS), or its older predecessor, Secure Sockets Layer (SSL), these protocols have become critical to sustaining security over networks, the internet, email, messaging, and even voice over IP (VoIP).
 Public Key Infrastructure (PKI), in which certificates play such a vital role, is the cornerstone of data protection, identity confirmation, online payment systems, trust, and even getting “found” through search engines, since they generally direct searches toward safer sites, namely those with properly configured and maintained PKI.

-Thanks to the power of Remme Keyhub, we recognized that we had a tool that provided us with an opportunity to illuminate the state of practice and typical problem areas across many of the world’s key industries.
+Thanks to the power of our SSL certificate management tool Keyhub, we recognized that we had a solution that provided us with an opportunity to illuminate the state of practice and typical problem areas across many of the world’s key industries.